Members of our our community

 - We sit at the table of unknowing about manifesting conscious sustainability on Finca Sagrada and we invite Spirit to co-create with us for the highest good of all concerned.

 - When we feel triggered, we go within and ask what within us is asking to be healed.
-We manifest whatever help we need to do the inner work to come back to our community with our story of our transformed relationships with ourselves and others.
+We manifest whatever help we need to do the inner work to come back to our community with the story of our transformed relationships with ourselves and others.

 - We take responsibility for healthy relations and communications with community members.